thejpster/monotron/README.md

 ### UART

-Monotron uses UART0 on the Tiva-C Launchpad, which is converted to USB Serial by the on-board companion chip.
-Connect with your favourite Serial terminal at 115,200bps.
-Send UTF-8 and it'll get converted to MS-DOS Code Page 850 inside the Monotron.
+Monotron primarily uses UART0, which is converted to USB Serial by the on-board companion chip on the Tiva-C Launchpad.
+Connect with your favourite Serial terminal at 115,200bps, then send UTF-8 characters and they'll get converted to virtual keyboard input, allowing you to drive the Monotron.

-I hope to add support for a second UART (UART 1) on an FTDI-compatible 6-pin connector (3.3v signalling).
+There's also a second UART (UART1), which has RTS/CTS hardware handshaking lines connected (but not DSR, DTR or RI).
+On the Monotron PCB these are brought out to pin header J8.
+By fitting six jumpers on this header, the on-board MAX3232 level shifter is activated, driving RS-232 signals on the DE9M connector, J12.
+Note, the Joystick connector looks the same - don't mix them up!

+On the Monotron PCB, a third UART (UART3) is routed through various opto-isolators to the MIDI In and MIDI Out ports.
+The MIDI Through port just repeats everything received on the MIDI In port.

+Finally, also on the Monotron PCB, a fourth UART (UART7) connects to a 5V AtMega48 which is used as an I/O expander.
+This microcontroller drives two PS/2 ports (one for keyboard, one for the mouse) as well as a full IBM PC-style 25-pin parallel printer port.

 ### Audio